Institutionalization process: Provisional government of Cuba

 After the Triumph of the Revolution, Castro held de facto veto power during the process of establishing a provisional government.
 This de facto power came from his position as commander-in-chief of the rebel army.
 Political positions in the first two years after the Cuban Revolution were extremely fluid, and poorly defined in legal terms.
 It was often loyalty that was the determining factor in being appointed to a government position.

 On April 9, 1959, Fidel Castro announced that elections would be delayed for fifteen months, utilizing the legitimizing slogan: "revolution first, elections later".
 On May Day of 1960, Fidel Castro cancelled all future elections, under the guise that citizens legitimized his rule by defending his government, thus elections were unnecessary.
-In July 1961, Castro officially merged the 26th of July Movement, the Popular Socialist Party, and a smaller third party, to form one group called the Integrated Revolutionary Organization.
+In July 1961, Castro officially merged the 26th of July Movement, the Popular Socialist Party, and a smaller third party, to form one group called the Integrated Revolutionary Organizations.
 In December 1961, Castro declared that he was personally a Marxist–Leninist.